Costochondritis: Presentation

 Costochondritis typically presents unilaterally (one side), which is typically the left side.
 It affects primarily the 2nd to 5th ribs at the sternocostal and costochondral joints.
 The most commonly reported symptom of costochondritis is chest pain that is often exacerbated by movement and deep breathing.
 Pain is typically widespread and reproducible with palpation of the anterior (front) chest at the affected joints.
 Pain from costochondritis can vary between individuals, and is typically described as a sharp, aching, dull, or pressure-like pain.
 It may also be accompanied by a radiating pain to the shoulder, arm, front neck, or scapula (shoulder blade).

 The condition usually onsets gradually following repetitive coughing, strenuous physical activity, or trauma to the chest.
 Symptoms of costochondritis may be recurrent and last weeks to months; however, refractory cases of the condition can persist to over a year.

 Costochondritis does not present with heat, erythema, or swelling of the affected area, the presence of which would indicate Tietze syndrome.
 Additionally, symptoms such as tachycardia, hypotension, radiating pain, shortness of breath, fever, nausea, or a productive cough are unrelated to costochondritis.
 These signs warrant further investigation for other, more serious causes of chest pain.

+Comorbidity

+Fibromyalgia may increase the pain effects of costochondritis.